seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Identifiers
 ===========

-LLVM identifiers come in two basic types: global and local.
+LLVM37 identifiers come in two basic types: global and local.
 Global identifiers (functions, global variables) begin with the ``'@'`` character.
 Local identifiers (register names, types) begin with the ``'%'`` character.
 Additionally, there are three different formats for